Ameerah077/recipes_app/README.md

 # Flutter Recipes App 🍽️

-A Flutter app that lets users explore, like, and manage recipes — all built to match a Figma design and powered by BLoC for state management.
+A Flutter app that lets users explore, like, and manage recipes — powered by BLoC for state management.

 ---